Alyssa Jones (long jumper): NCAA

+with a jump of 7.06 metres.

 Professional career

 She jumped a personal best 6.90 metres to finish fourth in the long jump at the 2025 USA Outdoor Track and Field Championships with the same distance as the third placed jumper Quanesha Burks but placed lower on their secondary marks.
 She also jumped 1.80 metres to place seventh in the high jump at the championships.

 She won the gold medal in the long jump at the 2025 NACAC Championships in The Bahamas on 15 August 2025, with a jump of 6.74 metres (+0.2).

+On 4 July 2026, Jones jumped 6.99 metres to place fourth at the 2026 Prefontaine Classic.
+On 26 July 2026, Jones won the long jump at the 2026 USA Outdoor Track and Field Championships in New York, with a best jump of 6.96 metres, finishing ahead of Monae' Nichols and defending champion Tara Davis-Woodhall, whose appeal against a foul-jump ruling on her final round effort was denied.
+It was the first long jump defeat for Davis-Woodall since the 2023 World Championships.
+In August, she won at the 2026 Kamila Skolimowska Memorial in Silesia, Poland, with Jones and Agate de Sousa both recording a meeting record of 6.98m to top the long jump standings, and Jones taking the win on countback.
+On 11 September, Jones placed third in the long jump at the inaugural 2026 World Athletics Ultimate Championship in Budapest.
+On 18 September, she won the long jump at Athlos in London.